opeltre/topos/README.md

 - the effective energy gradient `K.Deff` from 0-fields to 1-fields
 - its tangent map `K.nabla(p)` at a consistent belief `p`.

+See [1][gsi21] and [2][phd] for a complete description of these operators and their role in the design of belief propagation algorithms.

 ## Example: belief network on graphs

 See [example.py](example.py)